Exercise 9 EFA of polytomous item scores

 This obliquely rotated solution yields more factorially simple items than the previous solutions and is easy to interpret.
 Factor 1 is comprised from items 1-7 and 11-12, with the marker item esqp_12 (overall good service).
 Factor 2 is comprised from items 8-10, with the marker item esqp_08 (good facilities).
 We label the factors in this study Satisfaction with Care and Satisfaction with Environment, and these are two correlated domains of satisfaction.

 QUESTION 8.
 What is the proportion of variance explained by each of the factors, and together (total variance explained)?
-To answer this question, look for “Proportion Var” and “Cumulative Var” entry in the output (in a small table beginning with ““”SS loadings”).
+To answer this question, look for “Proportion Var” and “Cumulative Var” entry in the output (in a small table beginning with “SS loadings”).
 Why is the total (cumulative) variance different to the one reported for the un-rotated solution?

 We now ask for “Phi” - the correlation matrix of latent factors.
-These correlations are model-based; that is, they are estimated within the model, as one of parameters.
+These correlations are model-based; that is, they are estimated within the model, as one of the parameters.
 These correlations are between the latent factors, not their imperfect measurements (e.g. sum scores), and therefore they are the closest you can get to estimating how the actual attributes are correlated in the population.
 In contrast, correlations between observed sum scores will tend to be lower, because the sum scores are not perfectly reliable and correlation between them will be attenuated by unreliabilty.

 fit2.o$Phi